Opioid epidemic: United States

 Between 1991 and 2011, painkiller prescriptions in the U.S. tripled from 76 million to 219 million per year.
 In 2016, more than 289 million prescriptions were written for opioid drugs.
 This was exacerbated by the aggressive and misleading marketing of drug makers, e.g. Purdue Pharma.
 Purdue trained its sales representatives to convey to doctors that the risk of addiction from OxyContin was "less than one percent."

 Mirroring the growth of opioid pain relievers prescribed was an increase in the admissions for substance abuse treatments and opioid-related deaths.
 This illustrates how legitimate clinical prescriptions of pain relievers were diverted through an illegitimate market, leading to misuse, addiction, and death.
 With the increase in volume, the potency of opioids also increased.
 By 2002, one in six drug users were being prescribed drugs more powerful than morphine.
 By 2012, the ratio had doubled to one in three.
 The most commonly prescribed opioids have been oxycodone and hydrocodone.

 The epidemic has been described as a "uniquely American problem".
 The structure of the US healthcare system, in which people not qualifying for government programs are required to obtain private insurance, favors prescribing drugs over more expensive therapies.
 According to Professor Judith Feinberg in 2017, "Most insurance, especially for poor people, won't pay for anything but a pill."
 Prescription rates for opioids in the US are 40 percent higher than the rate in other developed countries, such as Germany or Canada.

 While the rates of opioid prescriptions increased between 2001 and 2010, the prescription of non-opioid pain relievers (aspirin, ibuprofen, etc.) decreased from 38% to 29% of ambulatory visits in the same time period, and there has been no change in the amount of pain reported in the U.S. This has led to differing medical opinions, with some noting that there is little evidence that opioids are effective for chronic pain not caused by cancer.
-Access to prescription opioids began to tighten up after 2010.
+In the years preceding 2024, access to prescription opioids tightened somewhat as safety-related prescribing guidelines were enhanced.